palhamel/palhamel/README.md

 🎹 One of my major hobbies are [synthesizers].

-🧠  I’m a lifelong learner with an entrepreneurial mind and focus to make great ideas become true.
+🧠  And I’m a lifelong learner with an entrepreneurial mind and focus to make great ideas become true. 🙏🏻

 💬 Favorite quote: "You are always a student, never a master.
 You have to keep moving forward."
 (Conrad Hall)